 Learn about the differences between cheese ‘families’ and more.

 This site presents a comprehensive list of cheeses grouped by country of origin.
 It includes information about the origin of the cheeses and describes their characteristics.
 Many also link to images and further information.

 Types of cheese

-Read an introduction to different ways of categorising cheese, including some examples and descriptions of key characteristics.
+Read an introduction to different ways of categorising cheese on Wikipedia, included are some examples and descriptions of key cheese characteristics.